Home-made Baked Beans

 The mustard wasn't in all of the recipes, but I like the extra flavour so I recommend adding it.
 If you use English mustard cut the amount by half as it is so much stronger.

-You can use a dark treacle or replace it with molasses, but honey or syrup doesn't give the same depth that you need in this dish.
+You can use a dark treacle or replace it with molasses, but don't try and replace them with honey or syrup- they don't provide the same depth that you need in this dish.

-The quantities here makes a lot of beans so you can either bottle or freeze the extras.
+The quantities here makes a lot of beans, but I figure if it was going to take 3 hours, it should be worth my while!
+You can either bottle or freeze the extras.
 I froze mine and it worked perfectly.

 Ingredients